top of page

 Scott: Am I absolved of guilt for buying all these iced coffees on the go?
 Well,

-Sofia: Well, unlike the Catholic church in the Middle Ages, I am not in the business of absolutions.
-However, I do think that the occasional sin can be forgiven when you want to just get yourself a drink and you’re in a rush.
+Sofia: Unlike the Catholic church in the Middle Ages, I am not in the business of absolutions.
+However, I think that the occasional sin can be forgiven when you want to get yourself a drink and you’re in a rush.

-But if getting coffee is part of your routine, whether it’s your morning routine to work, or your lunch break routine, do consider getting a reusable container, because it will at least make you feel like you are doing whatever you can to tackle a problem that is bigger than yourself, but at least you’re not actively contributing to it because you will have to play a part in whatever solution we find to the current problem.
+But if getting coffee is part of your routine, whether it’s your morning commute to work or your lunch break routine, do consider getting a reusable container.
+It will at least make you feel like you are doing whatever you can to tackle a problem that is bigger than yourself, but at least you’re not actively contributing to it because you will have to play a part in whatever solution we find to the current problem.

-Scott: Are you saying I’ll have to answer to my sins?
+Scott: Are you saying I’ll have to answer for my sins?

 Sofia: Again, not the Catholic church.